celery/kombu/README.rst

 providing a high-level interface for producing and consuming messages.
 At the same time it is a goal to re-use what is already available as much as possible.

-`kombu` has pluggable messaging back-ends, so it is possible to support several messaging systems.
+`kombu` has pluggable messaging transports, so it is possible to support several messaging systems.
 Currently, there is support for `AMQP`_ (`py-amqplib`_, `pika`_), `STOMP`_ (`stompy`_).
-There's also an in-memory backend for testing purposes, using the `Python queue module`_.
+There's also an in-memory transport for testing purposes, using the `Python queue module`_.

 Several AMQP message broker implementations exists, including `RabbitMQ`_, `Apache ActiveMQ`_.
 You'll need to have one of these installed,